-The Computer Lab, located at Letenská 5, is usually open during weekdays from the morning to early evening.
-Please see AAU's website or the posted schedule for up-to-date information; at times the lab may be occupied by a class.
+The Computer Lab, located at Letenská 5, is usually open during weekdays from the morning to early evening, except when classes are meeting there.
+Please see AAU's website or the posted schedule for up-to-date information.

 The Print Center, located near Reception in Letenská 5, is typically open during weekdays from morning to early evening with shorter hours on Fridays.